 I used the Internet to learn about the most recent books available from the culinary institute and they number about ten.
 The two that appear most important generally are "The Professional Chef©" eighth edition and "Baking and Pastry©."
 As of early 2011 they each cost $70 and they can be purchased directly through the Internet from the culinary institute.
 What a fine bargain!
 If you know folks who really love to eat and like to cook and whom you really care about then give them these books as a lifetime gift.
 They just might feed you well for the remainder of your days out of gratitude.

 Now we get to the truly important, absolutely essential reference for anyone who wants to compete with professional chefs.
 J. Kenji Lopez-Alt is stunningly good at presenting cooking with a view towards the science behind what is happening, leading to very specific recommendations on how best to cook a whole lot of different foods, such that the home chef really does understand the "why" of procedures and ingredients, not simply the typical do this, do that non-educational stuff in typical cookbooks.
-Trot out to your local Barnes & Noble® and buy a copy of Kenji's book, "The Food Lab."
-It costs about $50 and it is the best money you will ever spend relative to getting a real education about cooking.
+Trot out to your local Barnes & Noble®, or visit them online, and buy a copy of Kenji's book, "The Food Lab©."
+It costs about $50 (less in some places) and it is the best money you will ever spend relative to getting a real education about cooking.
 It is superb.
 Just do it!

 Writers of books about cooking each provide material they believe to be most important, based on their own experiences and in particular, their goals.
 What I have done with Food Nirvana is attempt to isolate best recipes for a subset of great foods, and I have provided a variety of information about setting up a kitchen and some limited discussion of the science behind cooking.
 Well, my efforts relative to the scientific descriptions and cooking techniques do not begin to approach the quality or completeness of the material in Kenji's book.
-Thus, in my commitment to egoless efforts to do the best cooking I defer and refer you to Kenji's book.
+Thus, in my commitment to egoless efforts to do the best cooking I defer and refer you to Kenji's book(s).
+And check out the "Serious Eats" website.
 Have fun!